What would you use to reach a highly-targeted market that has a higher potential of converting?

 It’s a grand opportunity to make your emails more compelling and engaging.

 Consumers love options, especially when it comes to consuming content.
-Text is excellent, but video is often preferred.
+Text is excellent, but the video is often preferred.

 So, including a video will give your subscribers the chance to consume your content in a way that’s convenient for them.

 Keep this in mind when deciding on the topics to cover in your videos.
-For example, converting popular blog posts into videos and sharing these along with the link to the blog post with a good call-to-action.
+For example, converting popular blog posts into videos and sharing them along with the link to the blog post with a good call-to-action.
 Here’s an example of a blog article converted into a video.

 So, how to get started?
-Don’t worry, adding videos to your email campaigns isn't difficult at all.
-If you know your audience, then you'll find this is a piece of cake.
+Don’t worry, adding videos to your email campaigns isn’t difficult at all.
+If you know your audience, then you’ll find this a piece of cake.